Professional Dance

 Sarah Calver

 Sarah was a 1984 graduate of the Western Australian Academy of Performing Arts.
 She came to Darwin to dance under the direction of Maggi Phillips and joined FEATS Unlimited.
 She remained with that company until its closure.
-Sarah was then employed to continue the community dance activities through Brown’s Mart where she established the Communtiy Dance Program.
+Sarah was then employed to continue the community dance activities through Brown’s Mart Community Arts, where she established the Community Dance Program.

 Professional Dance Seasons

-By 1991 Sarah was able to get project funding to support North of the Border.
-This fully professional project brought artist from interstate as well as local, created new works and Local Troupe was the name given to the part of the program that developed local professionally trained dancers.
+By 1991, Sarah obtained project funding to support North of the Border.
+This fully professional project brought artists from interstate working alongside our locals, creating new works.
+Local Troupe was the name given to the part of the program that developed local, professionally trained dancers.
 They met for classes, provided teaching expertise to the Dance Mob, and created new works.
-This group, working with local community dance groups and individuals, established a strong professional working with passionate amateurs style of community dance event.
-It was members of this troupe that first became the members of the Tracks Dance Collective.
+This group, working with local community dance groups and individuals, established strong professionals working with passionate amateurs, and a new emerging style of community dance evolved.
+It was members of this troupe who became the original members of the Tracks Dance Collective.

 It was recognised that in order to maintain levels of professional dance activity, opportunities needed to be created to service the specific needs.
-Works created in this time all had seasons at Brown’s Mart Theatre, and several toured.
+All works created during this time had seasons at Brown’s Mart Theatre, Darwin, and several of them toured the Northern Territory and beyond

 Iconic Works

-After a decade of development, Tracks entered the new Millenium not only recognised for our community work but also adept at providing rich and robust dance experiences for our professional dance sector.
-Our core stable of artists are drawn from the diverse independent dance sector of Darwin and beyond.
-These dance artists have to be able to perform, choreograph, teach, liaise with cultural groups, work in schools, work in remote Indigenous communities, in general, they had to be like the 4-Wheel-Drives of the dance world.
-We always believed that dance in our community had to cover the full gamut of activities, across a wide range of practitioners and service the widest choice of participants.
+After a decade of development, Tracks entered the new millennium recognised not only for our community work but also for providing rich and robust dance experiences within the professional dance sector.
+Our core artists come from the diverse independent dance community of Darwin and beyond.
+These artists are expected to perform, choreograph, teach, collaborate with cultural groups, work in schools, and engage with remote Indigenous communities.
+In essence, they needed to be like the 4-Wheel Drives of the dance world.
+We have always believed that dance in our community should encompass a wide range of activities, catering to a variety of practitioners and offering the broadest possible choices for participants.

 This model of high-level professionals working alongside the expertise found in the community has continued to the present time, creating the signature work that Tracks is recognised for.